acg/python-flattery/README.md

       </div>
     </form>

-In the form processing code, you can expand the key value form data pairs into a nested object\*:
+In the form processing code, you can expand the key value form data pairs into a nested object:

+    #!/usr/bin/env python
     from flattery import unflatten

     params = formdata()   # however you get a dictionary of form data... data = unflatten(params)
     print data